 There are some primary types of training included in every plan.

 Anti-harassment training teaches employees how they should recognize and report any such incidents.
-It also introduces them to the legal aspect.
+It also introduces them to the legal aspects.

 Employees should be able to distinguish between right and wrong.
 Ethics training covers how employees can identify which practices are morally right based on business standards.